Matt Harvey: Personal life

 Harvey is a New York Rangers fan and frequently attends their games at Madison Square Garden.

-During his time with the New York Mets, Harvey had a high profile in the media.
-He was known to live a flashy lifestyle, drive an expensive Maserati sports car, had been described as a "lothario" due to his record of dating fashion models, and was frequently mentioned in celebrity gossip columns in New York media.
+During his time with the New York Mets, Harvey was known to live a flashy lifestyle, drive an expensive Maserati sports car, had been described as a "lothario" due to his record of dating fashion models, and was frequently mentioned in celebrity gossip columns in New York media.
 In May 2013, Matt Harvey began dating model Anne Vyalitsyna after meeting her at a New York Rangers game.
 They broke up in February 2014.
-In 2015, he began dating Polish model Ania Cywinska.
-Harvey and Cywinska broke up in October 2015 right around the time that Harvey missed a New York Mets team workout.
 In March 2017, Harvey was spotted kissing Brazilian supermodel Adriana Lima at the River Yacht Club in Miami, Florida.
-Harvey and Lima's fling was short-lived however, as Lima was spotted partying with her ex-boyfriend and NFL wide-receiver, Julian Edelman, in May 2017.
-Harvey was reportedly an "emotional wreck" after seeing photos of Lima and Edelman together, which resulted in his failure to show up at Citi Field for a Mets game and receiving a three-day suspension from the team.
+Harvey failed to show up at Citi Field for a Mets game and received a three-day suspension from the team.
 He also appeared nude in The Body Issue of ESPN The Magazine in 2013.

-Harvey appeared on the cover of the May 20, 2013, issue of Sports Illustrated magazine, dubbed "The Dark Knight of Gotham", a play on Batman's home city, its association with New York City and the recent Dark Knight film trilogy.
-Harvey, who had been a Batman fan since childhood, as well as teammates, fans, the Mets and other media sources, immediately embraced the comparison.
+Harvey appeared on the cover of the May 20, 2013, issue of Sports Illustrated magazine, dubbed "The Dark Knight of Gotham", a play on Batman's home city, its association with New York City, and the recent Dark Knight film trilogy.
+Harvey, a Batman fan since childhood, along with teammates, fans, the Mets and other media sources, immediately embraced the comparison.
 Harvey had "Dark Knight" carved into the knobs of his bats to begin the 2015 season before replacing it with a personalized hybrid Harvey-Batman logo, versions of which had previously appeared on his locker and on T-shirts.
-Early in the 2013 season, fans, media and teammates also began referring to any day on which Harvey is scheduled to start as "Harvey Day".
+Early in the 2013 season, fans, media and teammates also began referring to any day on which Harvey was scheduled to start as "Harvey Day".
 Harvey said that his best friend on the Mets was fellow starting pitcher Jacob deGrom.

 Drug usage testimony

-In the federal trial regarding the death of Tyler Skaggs, his teammate on the Angels, Harvey testified on February 15, 2022 that he had provided Skaggs with Percocet pills.
-Harvey admitted that he regularly used cocaine while playing in New York and Los Angeles, and that he took Percocet while in the dugout and clubhouse during his Angels tenure.
-Harvey claimed to have received the pills from Eric Kay, the Angels' director of communications.
+In the federal trial regarding the death of Tyler Skaggs, his teammate on the Angels, Harvey testified on February 15, 2022, that he had provided Skaggs with Percocet pills.
+Harvey admitted that he regularly used cocaine while playing in New York and Los Angeles and that he took Percocet while in the dugout and clubhouse during his Angels tenure.
+Harvey said he received the pills from Eric Kay, the Angels' director of communications.
 Kay faces drug distribution and drug conspiracy charges.
 In May 2022, MLB suspended Harvey for 60 games for distributing oxycodone.